MWRuszczycky/btx/README.md

 ## *BibTeX* reference entry format

-The parser used by *btx* does not currently recognize all the features specified in the [*BibTeX Documentation*](ftp://ftp.ctan.org/tex-archive/biblio/bibtex/contrib/doc), because I didn't even know about this when I first wrote it.
-In particular, references must follow the 'braced'-format, such as in the following example:
+The parser used by *btx* requires that any `@STRING` or `@PREAMBLE` entries precede any normal reference entries.
+Furthermore, all reference entries must follow the braced-format such as in the following example:
 ```tex
 @article{Cats2016,
     author = {Norman and Felix and Hilbert},